Friday, April 6, 2012

 Here Tolstoy writes in circles about changing historical landscapes.. so I started thinking about nature, colors, swirling, and... then it hit me...
 GUM WRAPPERS!

-Thanks to my daughter, Natalie, I have the perfectly inspired collage.
-She and her friends in Atlanta make elaborate collages themselves on their school notebooks with the gum wrapper foil from Wrigley's 5 Gum.
+I would like to thank my artsy daughter, Natalie Carney Johnson, for this perfectly inspired collage.
+She and her friends in Atlanta make elaborate collages themselves with the gum wrapper foil from Wrigley's 5 Gum.
 Each flavor has its own foil color -- and coincidentally, they all have stunning landscape hues -- blues, greens, golds, blacks.
 The foil simply peels right off the wax paper and even leaves a sticky residue so no glue needed -- perfect for collage!
+I gave Natalie the page of Tolstoy’s text, and in 2 hours she gave me her vision of history rolling through time…all in gum wrappers.

 Thank you Natalie Carney Johnson!